 - 2.1 On the Ministry's 1:63,360 scale provisional ALC map (sheet number 135) (MAFF, 1971) the site is graded 2.
-For detailed site - specific appraisals however, these maps are inappropriate as they were initially surveyed at a reconnaissance level, for strategic planning purposes, and do not show smaller areas (ie less than 80 hectares) of individual ALC grades. - 2.2 A detailed agricultural land classification survey of this 35 hectare site was made during March 1989. - 2.3 The site comprises of 2 main enclosures which are further subdivided for cropping purposes.
-Typical cropping includes potatoes, onions, sugar beet and winter wheat.
-At the time of survey the land was undergoing cultivations. - 2.4 A total of 36 soil inspections were made over the site on a 100 metre grid basis, superimposed on the national grid.
+For detailed site specific appraisals however, these maps are inappropriate as they were initially surveyed at a reconnaissance level, for strategic planning purposes, and do not show smaller areas (i.e. less than 80 hectares) of individual ALC grades. - 2.2 A detailed agricultural land classification survey of this 32 hectare site was made during March 1989. - 2.3 The site comprises of 2 main enclosures, separated by a farm track.
+At the time of survey the western enclosure was under wheat, and part of the eastern enclosure had been recently seeded with carrots.
+The remaining, lower part of the eastern enclosure was under cultivation.

+2.4 A total of 36 soil inspections were made over the site on a 100 metre grid basis, superimposed on the national grid.
 These inspections were made using a hand held 120 centimetre Dutch soil auger and were supplemented by observations from a soil profile pit.